 The paucity of randomised controlled trials is in stark contrast to the plethora of "hangover cures" marketed on the internet.
-This confirms the unreliability of the internet in healthcare matters.33 Our findings show that no compelling evidence exists to suggest that any conventional or complementary intervention is effective for preventing or treating alcohol hangover.
-Encouraging findings for their main outcome measures exist for γ linolenic acid from B officinalis, a yeast based combination preparation, and tolfenamic acid.
+This confirms the unreliability of the internet in healthcare matters.
+Our findings show that no compelling evidence exists to suggest that any conventional or complementary intervention is effective for preventing or treating alcohol hangover.
+Encouraging findings for their main outcome measures exist for $\gamma$ linolenic acid from B officinalis, a yeast based combination preparation, and tolfenamic acid.
 However, only single randomised controlled trials for each of the tested interventions were available, most were of small sample size, and all used unvalidated symptom scores.
 Independent replications of these studies are therefore necessary.
 The lack of a sensitive standard outcome measure to assess the physiological and subjective effects of alcohol hangover may be one of the reasons for the small body of evidence.
-The development and initial validation of the hangover symptoms scale will hopefully encourage further systematic research and will aid the integration of trial data.34 authors suggested that O ficus-indica exerts its action by acting on prostaglandin synthesis and cytokines that are deregulated during alcohol hangover.36 This view is supported by the improvement reported for tolfenamic acid,31 a potent inhibitor of prostaglandin synthesis.
-However, other data also reported beneficial effects for pyritinol, a nootropic agent that seems to enhance cognitive performance, and Liv.52, an Ayurvedic herbal preparation containing eight extracts with possible effects on alcohol metabolism.^{18 19} These agents seem not to act directly on the prostaglandin system.
+The development and initial validation of the hangover symptoms scale will hopefully encourage further systematic research and will aid the integration of trial data.

+Future studies should also investigate the biological changes that occur during alcohol hangover.
+The trial of O ficus-indica reported that the extract had some effects on individual symptoms, which received some media attention.
+The authors suggested that O ficus-indica exerts its action by acting on prostaglandin synthesis and cytokines that are deregulated during alcohol hangover.
+This view is supported by the improvement reported for tolfenamic acid, a potent inhibitor of prostaglandin synthesis.
+However, other data also reported beneficial effects for pyritinol, a nootropic agent that seems to enhance cognitive performance, and Liv.52, an Ayurvedic herbal preparation containing eight extracts with possible effects on alcohol metabolism.18-19 These agents seem not to act directly on the prostaglandin system.
 Future studies should disentangle the pathology of alcohol hangover to enable the development of effective hangover interventions.